flojoy-ai/docs/docs/instruments-wiki/Function Generators/Keysight-81110A/Keysight-81110A.md

 func_gen.close()
 ```

 This script first uses the `list_resources()` function from Instrumental to find all available resources.
-It then connects to the first resource found, assuming it is the Keysight 81110A Function Generator.
-You can modify the index `0` in `resources[0]` to connect to a different resource if needed.
+It then connects to the first resource found using the `instrument()` function.
+You can modify the index `0` in `resources[0]` to connect to a different resource if multiple function generators are available.

 Once connected, you can use the `func_gen` object to control the function generator.
-In the example above, it sets the frequency to 1 kHz by assigning the desired frequency to the `frequency` attribute of the `func_gen` object.
+In the example, it sets the frequency to 1 kHz by assigning the desired frequency to the `frequency` attribute of the `func_gen` object.

 Finally, the `close()` method is called to close the connection to the function generator.